 4. The absence of pleasure is not bad unless there is somebody for whom this absence is a deprivation (non-existence or absence of pleasure is of itself not a bad thing because there is no one who has been deprived of this pleasure).

 The intuition of this argument is represented by the table below:

 The crux of Benatar’s argument is that from the counterfactual perspective of non-existing persons the absence of pleasure is not a bad thing.
 None of us are likely to walk into an empty nursery, imagine all of the smiling babies that could have been in the room if more people had children, and cry for their loss.
 Conversely, we tend to see the absence of suffering as a good thing.
 We would likely feel sad for a child sold into slavery or for a child who will die in infancy from a painful genetic illness, and we could conceivably believe that these children would have been better off not being born.

 Reflecting on antinatalism

 That said, there are many valid responses to antinatalism.
-I think one of the most salient responses are ones from epistemic doubt.
-Some philosophers have pointed out that aside from extreme cases, it’s very difficult to evaluate the goodness or badness of a lived life.
-People born in abject poverty might better their lot and those of others, and conversely people born into wealth can have absolutely miserable lives.
-We simply can’t know beforehand (or sometimes even afterwards) which lives are and are not worth living.
+I think some of the most salient responses are ones from epistemic doubt.
+Some philosophers have pointed out that, aside from extreme cases, it’s very difficult to evaluate the goodness or badness of a lived life.
+People born in abject poverty might better their lot and those of others, and conversely, people born into wealth can have absolutely miserable lives.
+We simply can’t know beforehand (or sometimes even afterward) which lives are and are not worth living.
 Though this doesn’t exactly give us an obligation to procreate, it does seem to lessen the stringency of the antinatalist’s prohibition on procreation for reasons of pain and suffering.